arisdask/pattern-recognition-ml-assignments/README.md

 ### 3. Version Control with Jupyter Notebook

-To clear Jupyter Notebook's output and metadata when using git commit add this to your local .git/config
+To clear Jupyter Notebook's output and metadata when using git commit, add this to your local .git/config
 ```bash
 [filter "strip-notebook-output"]
 clean = "nbstripout"